astoeckel/cs245-f18/README.md

 # Unoffical material for the UWaterloo Course CS245 Fall 2018

 This repository contains some unofficial material for the University of Waterloo course CS245.
 “Unofficial” means that there is absolutely no warranty that the material provided here is correct (i.e., it has not been checked by the main course instructors).
-Please use it at your own risk.
+Use at your own risk.

 Feel free to report mistakes either by emailing Andreas Stöckel (UWaterloo user name `astoecke`) or by opening an issue/pull request in this GitHub repository.